20 Jul 2022

 Research studies conducted by the London School of Hygiene & Tropical Medicine (LSHTM) in South Africa and Tulane University in Nigeria confirm the model of “edutainment”, pioneered by us is helping to promote positive choices and is helping young viewers to prevent HIV and early pregnancy.

-The evaluation by the London School of Hygiene & Tropical Medicine (LSHTM) together with the Epicentre Health Research (South Africa), funded by Unitaid, found that MTV Shuga ‘Down South’ series can help young people to adopt new tools to prevent HIV, including self-testing and oral pre-exposure prophylaxis (PrEP) , a drug taken by HIV-negative people before and after sex that reduces the risk of getting HIV.
+The evaluation conducted by the London School of Hygiene & Tropical Medicine (LSHTM) together with the Epicentre Health Research (South Africa), funded by Unitaid, found that MTV Shuga ‘Down South’ can help young people adopt new tools to prevent HIV, including self-testing and oral pre-exposure prophylaxis (PrEP) , a drug taken by HIV-negative people before and after sex that reduces the risk of getting HIV.